Menu

 Expressive Arts and Design

-We will start this term by looking at the art of Andy Goldsworthy.
-We will be collecting our own natural resources to create art and learn simple adjectives to describe the natural materials we have used.
-We will continue to develop gross motor skills and the children will enjoy PE lessons where they will take part in 'Scrimbling' (using movements with crayons and chalks to make marks to music).
-In music lesson we will be continuing learning songs from 'Boogie Mites', beating out rhythms and learn the names of individual instruments.
+We will start this term by looking at the art of Kandinsky.
+We will be creating our own Concentric Circle Art by encouraging children to explore 2D shapes and vibrant colours.
+We will continue to develop gross motor skills in PE lessons where children will take part in team games, such as relay races.
+In the classroom we will be having fun with ribbons to learn 'The Rainbow Song'.
+In music lessons we will be continuing learning songs from 'Boogie Mites', beating out rhythms and altering pitch and tempo.

 Useful Website Links - Please click to open.